Michael Chabon: Personal life

 After the publication of The Mysteries of Pittsburgh, Chabon was mistakenly featured in a Newsweek article on up-and-coming gay writers (Pittsburghs protagonist has liaisons with people of both sexes).
 The New York Times later reported that "in some ways, [Chabon] was happy" for the magazine's error, and quoted him as saying, "I feel very lucky about all of that.
 It really opened up a new readership to me, and a very loyal one."
 In a 2002 interview, Chabon added, "If Mysteries of Pittsburgh is about anything in terms of human sexuality and identity, it's that people can't be put into categories all that easily."
 In "On The Mysteries of Pittsburgh", an essay he wrote for the New York Review of Books in 2005, Chabon remarked on the autobiographical events that helped inspire his first novel: "I had slept with one man whom I loved, and learned to love another man so much that it would never have occurred to me to want to sleep with him."

 In 1987, Chabon married the poet Lollie Groth.
 According to Chabon, the popularity of The Mysteries of Pittsburgh had adverse effects; he later explained, "I was married at the time to someone else who was also a struggling writer, and the success created a gross imbalance in our careers, which was problematic."
 He and Groth divorced in 1991.

 He married the Israeli-born writer Ayelet Waldman in 1993.
 They live together in Berkeley, California, with their four children.
 Chabon has said that the "creative free-flow" he has with Waldman inspired the relationship between Sammy Clay and Rosa Saks toward the end of The Amazing Adventures of Kavalier & Clay, and in 2007, Entertainment Weekly declared the couple "a famous—and famously in love—writing pair, like Nick and Nora Charles with word processors and not so much booze."
-In 2025, Chabon and Waldman's son Abraham, then a 22-year-old student at New York University was arrested for "rape and strangulation," charges that were later dropped.
+In 2025, Chabon and Waldman's son Abraham, then a 22-year-old student at New York University, was arrested for "rape and strangulation"; the first (but not the second) charge has now been dropped.